Boris Johnson accepts PM Modi’s invitation to be chief guest at R-Day celebrations

 New Delhi, Dec 15: The presence of UK Prime Minister, Boris Johnson as the chief guest at the Republic Day 2021 would be in a way symbolic of a new era and a new phase of our relationship, Foreign Minister S Jaishankar said.

 Jaishankar made the comments after holding talks with British Foreign Secretary, Dominic Raab.
-He said that the visit comes at a very important time because we are looking at a post COVID-19 world.
-We are also looking at a post Brexit world form the perspective of the United Kingdom.
+He said that the visit comes at a very important time because we are looking at a post-COVID-19 world.
+We are also looking at a post-Brexit world from the perspective of the United Kingdom.
 This is the right time for us to hold discussions, he also said.

 Earlier Raab said that Johnson has accepted the invitation to be the chief guest at the Republic Day celebrations.